gvwilson/thirdbit/_posts/2015/2015-04-17-publishing-our-lessons.md

   To help us get there,
   participants in the
-  current round of instructor training are being asked to proof-read the lessons and submit small fixes&mdash;see this post on the training course blog for details.
+  current round of instructor training are being asked to proof-read the lessons and submit small fixes–see this post on the training course blog for details.
   If you have a bit of time to look things over,